 World War II was raging overseas but in Cleveland, Ohio, figure skating was thriving.
 The city boasted two skating clubs - the Elysium Figure Skating Club and the Cleveland Skating Club - and the latter was only one of two skating clubs in the country at the time who had built their own rink.
 It was that very rink in Shaker Heights where ninety one of America's best singles skaters, couples and fours convened on February 9 and 10, 1940.
+It was the largest number of entries ever at the U.S. Championships to that point and despite the War overseas and some unpredictable weather, the gallery was packed with fourteen hundred spectators both days.
 Let's take a look back at the skaters and stories from this historic event!

 THE NOVICE AND JUNIOR EVENTS

 To the delight of the hometown crowd, Cleveland's own Caroline Brandt waltzed away with the novice women's title.
 The novice men's title was won by William Grimditch Jr. of the Philadelphia Skating Club and Humane Society.
 In winning, Grimditch defeated a young Eddie LeMaire, who twenty one years later perished in the Sabena Crash.
 There were a record number of entries in both the novice events - eighteen men and twenty five women.
 In both cases, more than half the field were cut after the school figures per the rules of the time.